Esper89/Subnautica-TerrainPatcher/README.md

 ## Contributing

 Contributions of any kind—issues, pull requests, feature requests—are all welcome.
-You can submit suggestions and bug reports [issues], or code contributions as [pull requests].
+You can submit suggestions and bug reports as [issues], or code contributions as [pull requests].

 ### Building